Yorkshire Coffee Roaster since 2008 - Friendly & Proudly Independent

 From our own tests here at Limini Coffee, we found that roasted coffee’s flavour becomes more consistent and has more clarity once the coffee has rested for 7 days or more.
 For filter style coffee we recommend to age coffee for a week from the roasting date, for espresso about two to three weeks.
 It is also worth bearing in mind that the storage conditions of the coffee will also affect this resting time - in the winter extend the resting time a little as the degassing is slower due to the cold weather.

 Here at Limini Coffee, we use Robbyn, she is our roaster and is a Loring roaster.
-This roaster roasts the coffee in a oxygen free environment and uses convection instead of conduction.
+This roaster roasts the coffee in an oxygen free environment and uses convection instead of conduction.
 The result is that the beans are less damaged compared to traditional drum roasting and therefore the coffee stays fresh much, much longer.

 The method we use to create our drink, whether it be espresso or filter, for example, also has some bearing on the coffee’s need to rest.
 Due to the fact that the creation of espresso involves pressure brewing, the effect of too much gas is particularly evident in espresso.
 Taking one day old coffee and producing an espresso from it, results in a very bubbly crema and little clarity in taste.
 Imagine how the taste differs in a freshly poured glass of soda versus one that has gone flat.
 The presence of air bubbles definitely has an effect on taste.
 This is less obvious in filter coffee as the excess gas is able to escape, however flavour clarity is still an issue.